Support Home > Scan > Troubleshoot Jetpack Scan

 Troubleshoot Jetpack Scan

-Step 1: Check the site’s Jetpack connection
+Check the Jetpack connection

 A working Jetpack connection is required to get Jetpack Scan working properly.